 - Crystal Pepsi Advertising Video: Available at the bottom of the page.

 Review the activity below or download the PDF student worksheet

 Student Worksheet: A Too Aggressive Competitive Marketing Strategy

-In his book “The End of Marketing as We Know It”, Sergio Zyman highlights an aggressive marketing campaign that he instigated against Pepsi-Cola with they introduced Crystal Pepsi.
-Crystal Pepsi was Pepsi without the coloring, so it looks like lemonade.
+In his book “The End of Marketing as We Know It”, Sergio Zyman (ex-CMO of Coca-Cola) highlights an aggressive marketing campaign that he instigated against Pepsi-Cola when their arch-competitor introduced Crystal Pepsi.
+In simple terms, Crystal Pepsi was Pepsi without the coloring, so it looks like lemonade.

 By way of background, Sergio was the Chief Marketing Officer (CMO) at Coca-Cola during the 1980s and 1990s, where he was responsible for the highly successful launch of Diet Coke and the not so successful launch of New Coke.
 After leaving Coca-Cola, Sergio went on to establish a highly successful marketing consulting firm – which is where he encountered this situation.

 When Pepsi introduced Crystal Pepsi their intention was to capture a larger market share of the soft drink market, by having a Pepsi product that competed in the lemon-lime category primarily against 7-Up and Sprite – even though it was a cola drink.
 Sergio, at Coca-Cola, decided that they would go out of their way to neutralize the impact of the newly launched Pepsi product.

 One of Coca-Cola’s successful products at the time was Tab.
 Tab was Coca-Cola’s first diet cola drink, around 20 years before Diet Coke was introduced.